-Among the 16 offering universities in Table 1, we analyzed in detail about their offering modes and levels.
-Only two of them (one in VIC and one in QLD) offer short training courses to industry practitioners.
-On the other hand, all the 16 offering universities provide FinTech education at least at one of the following three levels: unit, specialization (or minor), and degree (or major).
-Table 2 shows the number of universities offering FinTech education at the specialization and degree levels.
+All the 16 offering universities provide FinTech education at least at one of the following three levels: unit, specialization (or minor), and degree (or major).
+Table 4 shows the number of universities offering FinTech education at the specialization and degree levels.
 This table shows that, overall, only small percentages of the offering universities provide FinTech education at the specialization (= 2/16 = 12.5%) or degree level (= 4/16 = 25.0%).